radius-project/blog/radblog/content/posts/2025/radius-resource-types/index.md

 ## Learn More

-There are several resources available to learn more about Radius Resource Types.
+There are several resources available to learn more about Radius Resource Types:

-* Mark Russinovich, the Azure CTO and sponsor of the Radius project introduced and demoed Radius Resource Types at the [June Radius Community Call](https://www.youtube.com/watch?v=MNuoMSIs4Jo).
+* Mark Russinovich, the CTO of Microsoft Azure and sponsor of Radius, introduced and demoed Radius Resource Types at the [June Radius Community Call](https://www.youtube.com/watch?v=MNuoMSIs4Jo).
 * There are two tutorials in the Radius documentation, one for [creating a PostgreSQL resource type](https://docs.radapp.io/tutorials/create-resource-type/) and a [second for creating a composite recipe for a web service resource type](https://docs.radapp.io/tutorials/create-composite-recipe/).

 ## Get Involved